selfejji/selfejji/README.md

 ### [Relational Database Application](https://github.com/selfejji/FVS-Pharmacy-RDBMS)
 ![alt text](/assets/ECX-1909_Hero_PostgreSQL_600x400_2x.jpeg "Logo Title Text 1")

-Designed and developed a complete application to model a fictitious retail store’s daily operations and cash management functions.
+• Designed and developed a complete web application to model a retail store’s daily operations and cash management functions.
-Utilized PostgreSQL and PgAdmin to host and query the normalized relational database.
+• Utilized PostgreSQL to host and query a normalized relational database on a local machine with pgAdmin.
-Implemented the Flask framework to create a web application interface primarily in Python and HTML to display query reports.
+• Implemented a lightweight web framework via Flask to optimize performance and improve front-end development process.
-Documented the schema by creating an entity relationship diagram (ERD) and data definition language (DDL).
+• Implemented HTML to structure the application’s components for inserting and deleting entities and viewing query reports.
-Achieved foundational and intermediate knowledge on database systems, design, creation, and implementation.
+• Achieved experience with full-stack web application development and design in a collaborative environment.

 <br>

 ### [Mobile iOS/Android Application](https://github.com/selfejji/BillTracker)
 ![alt text](/assets/flutter.jpg "Logo Title Text 1")

-Developed an android application that created a political platform for users to vote, chat, and follow legislative bills and officials.
+• Designed and developed a complete android mobile application that created a social media political platform for users to vote, chat, and follow government officials and legislative bills.
-Utilized Flutter framework with Android Studio and Visual Studio Code (iOS) to develop and test with android emulation.
+• Developed with the Flutter framework to build and streamline user interface components and widgets, incorporate google sign on authentication, and improve database communication.
-Implemented Google Firebase tools to store user, government, and sign in authentication data with Firestore.
+• Structured user and application data with Google Firestore collections by tracking user profile data, sign on credentials, platform messages, and legislative information.
-Incorporated an open-source API that generated up to date political official biographical information and bills.
+• Implemented a REST API with ProPublica to request https endpoints that returned legislative bill and government representative biographical data as Json reports.
-Achieved foundational understanding of mobile application development and API implementation.
+• Achieved experience with full-stack mobile application development, design, and REST API implementation in a collaborative environment.

 <br>